markomanninen/artifactsofthefloweroflife/floweroflife.md

 <!-- endnote -->

-Strictly speaking first occurrences of the FOL are available on artifacts from 1600 - 1500 BC.
+Strictly speaking, first occurrences of the FOL are available on artifacts from 1600 - 1500 BC.
 And the first FOL as a complete symbol as Melchizedek has described it, is from Marlik, 1400 - 1100 BC.
 That is, if the occurrence from Abydos is not counted because of dating debate around it.

 {% include 'footnotes.md' %}